SimonHashtag/EconRL/README.md

 Petrazzini, Irving G. B.; Antonelo, Eric A. (2021): **Proximal Policy Optimization with Continuous Bounded Action Space via the Beta Distribution**.
 Available online at https://arxiv.org/pdf/2111.02202.

-Abbas, Zaheer; Zhao, Rosie; Modayil, Joseph; White, Adam; Machado, Marlos C. (2023): **Loss of Plasticity in Continual Deep Reinforcement Learning**.
-Available online at http://arxiv.org/pdf/2303.07507v1.
+Eimer, Theresa; Lindauer, Marius; Raileanu, Roberta (2023): **Hyperparameters in Reinforcement Learning and How To Tune Them**.
+In International Conference on Machine Learning, S. 9104–9149.
+Available online at https://proceedings.mlr.press/v202/eimer23a.html.

-Dohare, Shibhansh; Hernandez-Garcia, J. Fernando; Rahman, Parash; Sutton, Richard S.; Mahmood, A. Rupam (2023): **Loss of Plasticity in Deep Continual Learning**.
-Available online at http://arxiv.org/pdf/2306.13812v2.
+Patterson, Andrew; Neumann, Samuel; White, Martha; White, Adam (2024): **Empirical Design in Reinforcement Learning**.
+In Journal of Machine Learning Research 25 (318), S. 1–63.
+Available online at http://www.jmlr.org/papers/v25/23-0183.html.

 ## How To Participate <a name="how-to-participate"></a>
 This collection is an ongoing by-product of my PhD program and makes no claim to ever be complete.
 Far from it and this is why **I need your help**!